pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ### Vimium

-With `Vimium`, you can enable keyboard shortcut for navigation and control on any web-pages.
+With `Vimium`, you can enable keyboard shortcuts for navigation and control on any web-pages.

 #### Most used commands: